misiektoja/psn_monitor/docs/troubleshooting.md

 The report opens with the detected install method, then six sections, each row marked `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]` and colour-coded by status when colour output is on:

-* **Environment**: the Python version against the supported minimum, the required libraries, and the optional ones with what stops working without each
+* **Environment**: Python and dependencies
-* **Configuration**: the configuration and dotenv files in use, which secrets are loaded and where each came from, the local time zone including whether an `Auto` setting can be detected, whether TLS verification is on, whether the timing and count settings hold usable values and the files the tool would write, including the ones `-b` and `-d` asked for on the command line
+* **Configuration**: selected files, secret sources, timezone, TLS verification and output paths
-* **Authentication**: whether PlayStation Network accepts your npsso code, and which account it signed in as
+* **Authentication**: npsso validity and the signed-in account
-* **Connectivity**: that the connectivity endpoint answers, using the configured URL, timeout and TLS setting
+* **Connectivity**: network access
-* **Target**: whether the monitored PlayStation ID exists and shares its presence with your account
+* **Target**: whether the PlayStation ID exists and shares its presence with you
-* **Notifications**: whether email and webhook alerts can fire.
-The email row signs in to the configured SMTP server without sending a message, the webhook row checks the destination and headers without contacting the service, and each ready row lists the alert categories that channel would deliver
+* **Notifications**: email sign-in and webhook settings, without sending a message

-Every `[WARN]` and `[FAIL]` row carries the `To fix:` line described in [Error Messages and Recovery](#error-messages-and-recovery), indented under the marker it belongs to, plus a `Guide:` link when a documentation page covers that row.
-A `[SKIP]` row names a check that could not run and says why.
-An explicitly selected dotenv path that does not exist is reported as a warning with the path and recovery command.
-Secrets are reported by name and never by value, which makes the whole report safe to paste into a bug report.
+Warnings and failures include a `To fix:` action and relevant guide links. `[SKIP]` explains why a check could not run.
+Secrets are reported by name and source without their values.

 If a channel passes and you are on an interactive terminal, the doctor offers to send one real test email and one real test webhook.
 Each is approved separately, and nothing is delivered without a `y`.
 Ctrl+C at either prompt ends the run rather than declining one test and asking the next.

-The report ends with a **Next steps** block naming the command that starts monitoring, carrying the same `--config-file` and `--env-file` this run checked.
-It carries the target this run used, leaves it out when the configuration file already supplies one and otherwise shows `<psn_user_id>` for you to replace.
-While a check is failing it asks for the failures first.
+Follow the report's **Next steps** after correcting any failed checks.
+The printed start command uses the configuration and dotenv files you checked.

 ## Error Messages and Recovery